 Not to brag, but Brain Dead did collaborate with her and that’s a pretty impressive endorsement.
 Every piece from this Antwerp-raised artist is inspired by her multi-ethnic roots.

 This Louisiana-based vintage treasure hunter has a great eye for Art Deco pieces.
 If you also happen to be in the market for some charming ceramics from the ‘80s, this is your best bet.

-New York and Los Angeles-based lifestyle influencers all flock to Maggie Foster’s vintage home decor brand for merchandise.
+New York and Los Angeles-based lifestyle influencers all flock to Maggie Holladay’s vintage home decor brand for merchandise.
 The East Village-based stylist operates exclusively through Instagram to sell some of the most sophisticated trinkets, basics, and furniture pieces.
 Foster’s clients also include fashion designers and brands like Nanushka that have rented items for NYFW showrooms in the past.

 If you happen to reside in Durham, NC then you’re lucky to have access to this mother-daughter operation that has been open since 2016.
 Succulents are like training wheels in the plant world, but if we’re being honest, size doesn’t really matter in this arena.
 Sometimes a full-grown plant is too big of a commitment to make, especially during times like these!

 Hana Nagel is out here bringing us some of the best vintage home goods in the world all the way from Montreal.
 Come for the goodies, stay for the giveaways!